 About US

-The Edith Irby Jones Wellness Retreat Center provides the tools to gain mental clarity, physical and emotional healing, physical and mental strength and internal and external peace.
+The Edith Irby Jones Wellness Retreat Center operating at Oualie Beach Resort Spa, provides the tools to gain mental clarity, physical and emotional healing, physical and mental strength and internal and external peace.

 Massage to manage pain and promote healing and relaxation